ash9002/argos-dev-task/README.md

 ###Note:
 Loading and processing the JSON data to show the hottest deals may take up to 30 seconds

+##Additional Features
+- Able to sort by all criteria accept 'image'
+- Able to view separate table containing most recently added deals
+- Able to access the URL for the competitor product

 ##Architecture
 I've used a client-server REST architecture for the application.